gibbok/myvar/website/content/cloudflare/understanding-cloudflare-headers-for-security-and-performance.md

 Large, static assets like PNGs benefit the most from long cache lifetimes.
 This reduces bandwidth usage and speeds up page loads.

-These Cloudflare rules collectively help secure your site, protect user privacy, and enhance performance through optimized caching.
+These Cloudflare Pages headers collectively help secure your site, protect user privacy, and enhance performance through optimized caching.

+## Testing

+After deploying these headers, test your site thoroughly to ensure all functionality works correctly.
+Use browser developer tools to check for CSP violations and adjust directives as needed.